Moshintha20/Multi-Layer-Perceptron-MLP-Model-for-Binary-Classification/README.md

 ## Results
 - **Accuracy**: The MLP model performs well on binary classification tasks, achieving high accuracy.
 - **Loss Plot**: The training loss consistently decreases, indicating successful learning.

-## How to Customize
-- Modify `main.py` to adjust the model architecture (e.g., add more hidden layers or neurons).
-- Replace the synthetic dataset with a custom dataset in `data_loader.py` to train the model on real-world data.